tenzinchoeying/IPRO497_TeamC/ProductDirectionDocument.md

 -   Leading the group during class to get assignments done

--   Catching up absent member(s) by emailing them after class
+-   Catching up absent member(s) by emailing them after class (If not in class 5 minutes after start, message absentee so they are not marked absent)

 -   Defusing any conflicts between members